Entanglement, subsystem particle numbers and topology in free fermion systems: Entanglement spectrum and subsystem particle number

 However, as mentioned in Ref.~\cite{trace}, there is an exceptional case in which the subspace of the occupied bands at the symmetric momenta is not closed under time reversal in the ground state.
 If at the symmetric momenta the Kramers' doublet that extends along the edge of $A$ is singly-occupied, $\langle N_{A}(k_{y})\rangle$ is continuous, even when the system is in a nontrivial topological phase.
 For the half-filled system under consideration, an exception still happens.
-While the two-dimensional inversion symmetry remains unchanged ($m=0$), $N_{A}(k_{y})$ becomes continuous, as shown in Fig.~\ref{trace}(d).
+While the two-dimensional inversion symmetry remains unchanged ($m=0$), $N_{A}(k_{y})$ becomes continuous, as shown in Fig.~\ref{trace1}(d).
 This is because the Kramers' partners extending along the edge simultaneously cross the Fermi level at the symmetric momentum ($k_{y}=\pi$) and have opposite contributions to the discontinuities of $\langle N_{A}(k_{y})\rangle$.

-To overcome this difficulty, enlightened by the definition of the spin Chern number~\cite{spinch2}, we define spin trace indices.
-Considering that $s_{z}$ is not necessarily conserved, it is an adaptable way that we choose operator $Ps_{z}P$ to split the fiber bundle of the occupied states into two bundles with nontrivial Chern numbers, where $P$ is the ground state projector.
+To overcome this difficulty, we define a new quantity named spin trace index.
+We choose operator $Ps_{z}P$ to split the fiber bundle of the occupied states into two bundles with well-defined Chern numbers, where $P$ is the ground state projector.
 At half filling and in the presence of time reversal symmetry ($g=0$), $Ps_{z}P$ is always a time-odd operator ($TPs_{z}PT^{-1}=-Ps_{z}P$), so that the spectrum of $Ps_{z}P$ is symmetric in respect to the origin.
-As a result, the spectral spaces of $Ps_{z}P$ can provide a splitting of the Hilbert space spanned by the wave functions of the occupied states, resulting in a smooth decomposition $P(k_{y})$ into
+As a result, we can use eigenvectors of operator $Ps_{z}P$ corresponding to the positive (negative) eigenvalues to split the Hilbert space spanned by the occupied-states wave functions into two sub-space ("spin-up" and "spin-down" sub-spaces).
+The new wave functions for the two sectors are unitary transformation of the original occupied-band wave functions.
+This splitting results in a smooth decomposition